-Drivers Should Expect Farm Equipment on Rural Routes
+Drivers Should Expect Increase of Slow-Moving Farm Equipment on Rural Routes

 If you encounter farm equipment, a farmer understands that your trip is being delayed, so he or she will pull off of the road at the first available safe location to allow you to pass.
 Do not assume that the farmer can immediately move aside.
-Road shoulders may be soft, wet or steep, and this can cause a farm vehicle to tip, or the shoulder may be unable to support a heavy farm vehicle.
+Road shoulders may be soft, wet, or steep, and this could cause a farm vehicle to tip.
+Shoulders may be unable to support heavy farm vehicles.

 # # #